CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

 !!! note
-     In case you are using multiple nodes, ensure that you use the right
-     executor and that the executor knows how many jobs it can submit.
-For
-     this, below is an example snippet that one should add to the
-     `nextflow.config` file:
+     Please make sure that your nextflow configuration file (i.e., nextflow.config file) has correct executor name when using HypeQueue executor.
+And also, when multiple nodes are used, ensure that the executor knows how many jobs it can submit using the parameter `queueSize` under `executor` block.
+The `queueSize` can be limited as needed.
+Here is an example snippet that one use and modify it as desired in your `nextflow.config` file:

      ```text
      executor {